 Troy Livingston's career with the Wichita Police Department began in June of 1995.
-During his 20 years with the police department, he has been promoted through the ranks where he has served as police officer, detective, sergeant, lieutenant, captain, and deputy chief.
+During his tenure, he has been promoted through the ranks serving as police officer, detective, sergeant, lieutenant, captain, and deputy chief.

 Visit Field Services Division